Enterprise Linux 8

 Shutting down the system correctly.

-and maintain the kernel
+performance and maintain kernel settings

-Use kernel parameters.
+and set kernel parameters.
 Display and manage

 machine creation and management.